Deep Multiple Instance Learning for Airplane Detection in High Resolution Imagery

 \subsection{Implementation Details}

 The proposed approach consists of three modules depicted in Fig. \ref{fig:ProposedApproach}.
 The first module is the SLS proposal generator.
-In SLS, we use LSD algorithm for line segment detection which works only on gray-scale images.
+In SLS, we use the LSD algorithm for line segment detection, which works only on gray-scale images.
 Hence, it is required to convert the RGB images to gray-scale ones, but what is the best RGB to gray conversion?
-In RGB to gray conversion, \(2^{24}\) colors are mapped to only \(2^8\) numbers (on average, every \(2^{16}=65536\) colors are mapped to the same number).
-Therefore, some of the boundaries clearly visible in the RGB image may disappear in the new gray space.
-For this reason, on NWPU VHR-10 dataset, we run the LSD and the followed extraction of the symmetric line segments in each of the channels individually and then put all proposals together.
+In RGB to gray conversion, \(2^{24}\) colors are mapped to only \(2^8\) numbers (on average, every \(2^{16}=65536\) colors are assigned to the same number).
+Therefore, some of the boundaries visible in the RGB image may disappear in the new gray space.
+For this reason, on NWPU VHR-10 dataset, we run the SLS proposal generator in each of the bands individually and then put all proposals together.
 This will increase the number of proposals (roughly three times) and the recall value.
 On the other hand, DOTA dataset is more challenging contains large images with very small to huge airplanes.
 To achieve high recall and reduce computational complexity, we run the LSD algorithm with two sets of parameters only on the gray images.

 The second module is the supervised classification of the proposals.
-As mentioned, we use the well known deep convolutional neural network for feature extraction and classification.
-In the recent years, several different architectures are proposed to use in the classification tasks.
-We employ the convolutional partition of VGG16 architecture \cite{simonyan2014very} for feature extraction followed by three fully connected layers with 256, 256, and 2 neurons (Fig. \ref{fig:CNN}).
-As is well known, 757 positive bags are insufficient for training such a network with \(16,878,402\) trainable parameters.
-So, we use the convolutional layers of VGG16 trained on the ImageNet dataset \cite{deng2009imagenet} contained more than 14 million images.
-Then, the pre-trained convolutional layers and the randomly-initialized fully connected layers are domain-specific fine-tuned for airplane detection.
+As mentioned, we use a deep convolutional neural network for feature extraction and classification.
+In recent years, several different architectures are proposed to use in the classification tasks.
+We employ the convolutional partition of ResNet50 architecture \cite{he2016deep} for feature extraction followed by a fully connected layer with and two neurons.
+As is well known, 757 positive bags are insufficient for training such a network with \(23,459,010\) trainable parameters.
+So, we use the convolutional layers of ResNet50 pre-trained on the ImageNet dataset \cite{deng2009imagenet} contained more than 14 million images.
+Then, the pre-trained convolutional layers and the randomly-initialized fully connected layer are domain-specific fine-tuned for airplane detection.
 For implementation, we use the Keras API \cite{chollet2015keras} and Adam optimizer \cite{kingma2014adam}.

 Non-maximum suppression is the third module used only in the test phase.
-In this module, an iterative procedure is done in which the best proposal with the maximum score is selected and the overlapped proposals with IoU greater than 0.4 are removed.
+In this module, we implement an iterative procedure in which we select the best proposal with the maximum score and remove the overlapped proposals with IoU greater than 0.25.